20 Favorite Reading Games for Kids

 Blending Reading Games

-Once they are more fluent in the letters sounds, play these reading games to get them blending the sounds.
+Once they are more fluent in the letter sounds, play these reading games to get them blending the sounds.

 Pop The Word